Nuremberg and Vietnam: Introduction

 Nuremberg and Vietnam: An American Tragedy is an examination of the United States' conduct of the Vietnam War in comparison to the actions taken by Nazi Germany during the Second World War.
 Taylor chose as the epigraph to the book an excerpt from a 1946 statement by Gen. Douglas MacArthur confirming the death sentence imposed by a U. S. military commission on Japanese General Tomoyuki Yamashita:

 The soldier, be he friend or foe, is charged with the protection of the weak and unarmed.
 It is the very essence and reason for his being.
 When he violates this sacred trust, he not only profanes his entire cult, but threatens the very fabric of international society.
 The traditions of fighting men are long and honorable.
 They are based upon the noblest of human traits—sacrifice.

-Telford Taylor, was once the Chief Counsel Prosecutor at the war crimes trials of Nazi leaders in Nuremberg, Germany from 1946–1949.
+Telford Taylor, was once the Chief Counsel Prosecutor at the war crimes trials of Nazi leaders in Nuremberg, Germany from 1946 to 1949.
 In that capacity, Taylor helped to establish the laws by which Nazi war criminals would be tried for their crimes.